work-apradana/databricks-terraform-examples/README.md

 This repository contains practical examples of using [Terraform](https://www.terraform.io/) to deploy and manage [Databricks](https://databricks.com/) workspaces and resources across multiple cloud providers.
 It is intended as a reference for infrastructure engineers, data engineers, and anyone interested in automating Databricks deployments using Infrastructure as Code (IaC) principles.

-This is my personal repository, you can find more comprehensive example of [Databricks official terraform examples](https://github.com/databricks/terraform-databricks-examples).
+This is my personal repository, you can find more comprehensive example of [Databricks Official Terraform examples](https://github.com/databricks/terraform-databricks-examples).

 ## Repository Structure